Cosmological constraints from galaxy clustering and galaxy-galaxy lensing with extended SubHalo Abundance Matching: Results

 In Figure \ref{fig:no baryons} we estimate the impact of not modelling baryonic effects present in the galaxy-galaxy lensing measurements, for both our fiducial (left) and all-scale analysis (right).
 While it is not possible to fully remove the effect of baryons from our galaxy-galaxy lensing measurements, we can mitigate the impact by subtracting the expected signal predicted by hydrodynamic simulations.
 We measure this signal by computing the galaxy-galaxy lensing from a SHAMe mock catalogue calibrated to the best-fitting parameters of our all-scale analysis.
 We then apply the baryonification model from \cite{Arico2021a}, which displaces the particles of a dark matter-only simulation to mimic the effect of baryons.
 The baryonification model reproduces the matter distribution expected for the standard Bahamas simulations \citep{McCarthy:2016mry}, which are thought to provide the most accurate estimate of baryonic effects in the Universe since they are calibrated using the observed stellar and gas fractions in galaxy clusters.
 We then measure the difference in the galaxy-galaxy lensing signal between the mock with and without the baryonification implementation, and finally subtract the additional signal from our KiDS-1000 galaxy-galaxy lensing measurements.
 This allows us to obtain an order-of-magnitude estimate of the impact of baryonic effects.

 As expected, in both cases we find that removing baryonic effects increases the value of $S_8$ to be more consistent with \planck.
 This emphasises the surprising increase in $S_8$ found when we move from our fiducial to all-scale analysis (see Figure \ref{fig:S8_omegam_all_scales_kids}).
 For our fiducial analysis, we find a shift of 0.2$\sigma$ in $S_8$ when we remove baryonic effects.
 Without scale cuts, we observe a shift of 0.6$\sigma$.
 We therefore conclude that our fiducial analysis is robust to baryonic effects, and while our all-scale analysis is less conservative, we still find a relatively small impact.
-These results ultimately depend on the level of feedback in the Universe, and we would expect to find a smaller shift if we were to assume a level of feedback that was smaller than from the Bahamas simulations.
+These results ultimately depend on the level of feedback in the Universe, and we would expect to find a smaller shift if we were to assume a level of feedback that was smaller than from the Bahamas simulations, or larger, as the one recently predicted by \cite{Bigwood:2024}.
+While these results are promising, we would like to remind the reader that without a breakthrough on the constraints of baryons in the galaxy-galaxy lensing signal, we need to continue being agnostic to their effect, and therefore, we will refer to the results of the fiducial model (i.e., with the limited range of scales in the galaxy-galaxy lensing measurement) as the main result of this work.